RukenDogan/spotify-api-python/README.md

+# 🎧 Spotify API Learning Project

-* This projet is a test to help me learn to use APIs.
-Here the Spotify API *
+This project is a personal learning exercise to help me understand how to work with REST APIs, using the Spotify API as an example.

+# 🌟 What It Does

+  - Connects to the Spotify API

-* The program displays artist and tracks *
+  - Retrieves and displays information about artists and tracks

+# 🚀 Steps I Followed

-- I've created an account on : https://developer.spotify.com/
+  - Created a developer account on Spotify for Developers

-- Learned how to get the client id and client secret (then paste it to a .env file)
+  - Learned how to get my Client ID and Client Secret

+   - Stored credentials securely in a .env file

-- Create a main python file, import libraries, install packages
+   - Installed required libraries and created a main Python script

-- Work with keys and tokens
+   - Handled authentication with access tokens

-- I've also learned how to hide files, such as .env file that contains the API keys --> By adding a .gitignore file
+   - Learned how to hide sensitive files like .env using a .gitignore file

-Commands :

-  git init (git will follow all the changes of the files of this project) git status (to check if the file .env is hidden) git add . (to save the changes) git commit -m "First commit ..."

-New repo :
+# 🔧 Git Commands I Used

+// Initialize Git

+git init

+// Check if .env is ignored

+git status

+// Add and commit changes

+git add .

+git commit -m "First commit"

+// Link to remote repository

-  git remote add origin https://github.com/**/** (repos url) git branch -M main (creates the main branch) git push -u origin main (then sends it)
+git remote add origin https://github.com/USERNAME/REPO

+git branch -M main

+git push -u origin main

+# 📁 File Highlights

+  - .env → stores API credentials (never pushed to GitHub)

+  - .gitignore → ensures sensitive files like .env are not tracked

+  - main.py → contains the core logic to interact with the Spotify API

 --

 Ruken